 SoFi does something that no other student loan refinancing company seems to do – SoFi events.
 Over the past three years, I’ve received literally thousands of dollars worth of free food, drinks, tickets, and travel from attending events hosted by SoFi.
 These include:

-I’ve written about my experiences attending these SoFi events before and you should definitely read them to learn more about what they’re like:
+I’ve gone to so many SoFi events that I can’t describe all of them in detail, but I’ve written about my experiences attending some of these SoFi events before and you should definitely read these posts if you want to learn more about what these events are like.
+Long story short, these SoFi events are legit.

 - A Weekend In New York City, Compliments of Hyatt and SoFi